PS1TD/OctoDash/Installation.md

 You need to enable automatic sign-in on boot in order for OctoDash to start automatically - [instructions](https://www.opentechguides.com/how-to/article/raspberry-pi/134/raspbian-jessie-autologin.html).

-If you can't connect a keyboard during the setup have a look at [xdotool](https://theembeddedlab.com/tutorials/simulate-keyboard-mouse-events-xdotool-raspberry-pi/).

 ## Automatic Installation

 The automatic scripts are meant to be run on Raspbian with OctoPrint located at the default location (`~/OctoPrint`) and the virtual environment named `venv`.
 If you use the OctoPi image you're good to go!